palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 2. **Compact Representation (CR)**: A good transactions service does not unnecessarily use excessive disk space.
    In addition to saving on disk usage, having a compact representation also improves the ability for query results to be cached in memory, and can improve time taken to execute queries if less data needs to be read through from disk.
+   Many key value services allow for caches with specified memory overhead; having compact timestamp representations improves the ability of these caches to store more logical information, thus improving hit rates.
 3. **Range Scans (RS)**: A good transactions service supports range scans (without needing to read the entire table and post-filter it).
 This is used in various backup and restore workflows in AtlasDB, and it is important that we are able to execute restores in a timely fashion.